Jobdhari/Jobdhari/DEV_LOG.md

 - Navigation to Candidate/Employer login routes is stable again.
 - Home page buttons no longer hang.
 - Ready to continue candidate flow work safely.
+## DEV-2025-12-30-01 — Candidate login UI finalized and stabilized

+**Area:** Candidate Auth / Login
+**Scope:** UI + navigation (no backend logic changes)

+### What was done
+- Restored and stabilized Candidate Login page rendering
+- Finalized login card layout and spacing
+- Added Google sign-in button with icon
+- Ensured Email + Password login is visible and usable
+- Added “Forgot password” link
+- Added “New to JobDhari?
+Create an account” link
+- Ensured login page no longer disappears or renders blank after edits

+### Result
+- Candidate login page loads consistently
+- All expected entry paths are visible and clear
+- UI is stable enough to proceed with signup and dashboard wiring

+### Notes
+- UI is now considered **locked**
+- Further work should focus on behavior (errors, redirects), not layout

+**Related Failures Fixed:**
+- FAIL-2025-12-29-02